nurulhodanahid1/better-buys/README.md

-# Welcome to Public Transport!
+# Welcome to Better Buys Code!
-    This is a ride sharing platform.
+    This is Buy and Sell type website.
 # Used languages
     1. HTMl5
     2. CSS3